-(1) The market value of the stock awards is determined by multiplying the number of shares times \$80.55, which represents the closing price of the Company's common stock per share quoted on The NASDAQ Stock Market, LLC on December 31, 2010.

-(2) These options vest in 16 quarterly installments over four years commencing on the date of grant.
+The market value of the stock awards is determined by multiplying the number of shares times \$80.55, which represents the closing price of the Company's common stock per share quoted on The NASDAQ Stock Market, LLC on December 31, 2010.
+These options vest in 16 quarterly installments over four years commencing on the date of grant.
 The options expire ten years from date of grant.
-The vested portion of this option grant is shown in the column directly to the left which shows the portion of the option which is currently exercisable.
+The vested portion of this option grant is shown in the (1)

-(3) These awards of restricted stock vest over a four-year period, with 50% vesting on the second anniversary of the date of grant and 12.5% vesting every six months for two years thereafter.

-(4) These awards of restricted stock units vest over a four year period, with 50% vesting on the second anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date.
+(2) These awards of restricted stock units vest over a four year period, with 50% vesting on the second anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date and 50% vesting on the fourth anniversary of the grant date.